 Ethan Walker

 Senior asphalt estimator and paving consultant with 22 years on residential, commercial and municipal pavement projects.
-Technical reviewer for every calculator and guide in the Buildcalchub Asphalt & Paving cluster.
+Technical reviewer for the Buildcalchub Asphalt & Paving, Aggregate & Base, and Measurement & Volume clusters.

 At a Glance